Sunday, October 29, 2017

 Overall, I definitely really enjoyed this album a lot: there were some really memorable tracks through this, Beyoncé’s vocals are, as always, incredible, the lyricism is quite good, and I think Beyoncé shows on this album that she can handle quite a few different styles of music, from pop to rock to even country.
 I’m not big on country music at all, so when you can get me to really enjoy a country-style song, you’re doing something right, and Beyoncé did A LOT of things right on this album.
 Even if her music isn’t the kind of stuff I listen to consistently, I can’t deny the quality of the album, from the vocals to the production to the lyrics, it was an all-around well-made project.
 Beyoncé proclaims on "Formation" that she slays, and I couldn't agree more.

-Favorite tracks: Pray You Catch Me, Sorry, Daddy Lessons, Love Drought, Freedom, Formation
+Favorite tracks: Pray You Catch Me, Hold Up*, Don't Hurt Yourself*, Sorry, 6 Inch*, Daddy Lessons, Love Drought, Sandcastles*, Forward*, Freedom, All Night*, Formation, Sorry - Original Demo***

 Rating: Excellent